OpaxIV/drm_in_games/tigress/opaque.md

   }
 ```
 Most notably is the line `if ((int)(2 / (ulonglong)uVar9) == DAT_0058dd40 * DAT_0058dd40 + 3) goto LAB_00491b98;`.
 To get a better understanding, we need to simplify this expression.
-By looking one line above, we can see what the `uVar9` variable stands for.
+By looking one line above, we can see for what the `uVar9` variable stands for.
 By substituting `uVar9` with `DAT_0058dd44 * DAT_0058dd44 + 1` we get:
 ```C
   if ((int)(2 / (ulonglong)DAT_0058dd44 * DAT_0058dd44 + 1) == DAT_0058dd40 * DAT_0058dd40 + 3) goto LAB_00491b98;